hanghuacs/finematch/README.md

 # FineMatch

-This repository contains the code and data for the ECCV 2024 paper [FineMatch: Aspect-based Fine-grained Image and Text Mismatch Detection and Correction](https://arxiv.org/pdf/2404.14715).
+The official repository for the ECCV 2024 paper [FineMatch: Aspect-based Fine-grained Image and Text Mismatch Detection and Correction](https://arxiv.org/pdf/2404.14715).

 If you find FineMatch useful for your work please cite: